-Commissioner Diane Rosenbaum represents East Portland, her home of more than 40 years, and brings to this role a lifetime of public service experience, most notably representing Southeast Portland in the Legislature for 18 years.
-As a Multnomah County Commissioner, she has a keen interest to continue her work on behalf of constituents to alleviate poverty and advance economic justice.
-She joins the Board at a pivotal time when community members are experiencing the aftermath of the global COVID-19 pandemic, when many community members are increasingly experiencing housing instability, food insecurity, the need for mental health and addiction treatment services, rising costs for essential goods, and extreme weather events stressing the climate crisis we face.
-Along with the Board and county staff, Commissioner Rosenbaum will work alongside her colleagues to address these issues with an equity-focused lens to allocate resources to those in the community who need them the most.

-The Chair has assigned Commissioner Rosenbaum to serve as the County's liaison to the 82nd Avenue Transit Project Steering Committee; Advisory Committee on Sustainability and Innovation; the Board of Commissioners Audit Committee; and the Mt.
+She joins the Board at a pivotal time when community members are experiencing the aftermath of the global COVID-19 pandemic, when many community members are increasingly experiencing housing instability, the need for mental health and addiction treatment services, rising costs for essential goods, and extreme weather events.
+Along with the Board and County staff, Commissioner Brim-Edwards will work alongside her colleagues to address these issues with an equity-focused lens to allocate resources to those in the community who need them the most.
+The Chair has assigned Commissioner Brim-Edwards to serve as the County's liaison to the 82nd Avenue Transit Project Steering Committee; Advisory Committee on Sustainability and Innovation; the Board of Commissioners Audit Committee; the Portland Children's Levy; and the Mt.
 Hood Cable Regulatory Commission.